 Additionally, if you have Google Analytics enabled, there’s a special feature that lets you integrate data from the plugin and let it be analyzed to give you even more insight into the behavior of your visitors and your backend staff.

 Make it look good

 Content is important, of course, but that first impression is key to getting a visitor to the “real stuff”.
-So, just like everything else that’s featured on your site, you need to incorporate the chat window to fit both thematically and contextually.
+So, just like everything else that’s featured on your site, you need to incorporate the chat window to fit your branding.
 To do this right, two sections are used – chatbox and styling.